celerity/celerity-runtime/docs/range-mappers.md

 Note that there are two template parameters, one for the kernel chunk, and another for the buffer.
-This means that in general, the dimensionality of a kernel must not match that of the buffer(s) it operates on.
+This means that in general, the dimensionality of a kernel does not have to match that of the buffer(s) it operates on.
 For example, a two-dimensional kernel might access a one-dimensional buffer, or vice-versa.

 ### Usage